|

 use has a corresponding def or is a "live in").
 If your code

-depends on the value of some registers, you have two options:
+depends on the value of some registers, you need to use snippet annotations

 For example, the following code snippet depends on the values of